xaxxon/v8toolkit/README.md

+##This library is not polished.
+While it should work, you will have to do some customization for your own environment

 # v8toolkit
 Standalone tools for using V8.
 These are helper functions for use when using the V8 API and will not, on their own, get you very far.